MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-api-perm.md

 ---
-title: Error after connecting and sigining in to Salesforce CRM
+title: Error after connecting and signing in to Salesforce CRM
-description: Troubleshoot and resolve error messages in Viva Sales related to error message after connecting and sigining in to Salesforce CRM. ms.date: 06/18/2023 ms.topic: article ms.service: viva
+description: Troubleshoot and resolve error messages in Viva Sales related to error message after connecting and signing in to Salesforce CRM. ms.date: 06/18/2023 ms.topic: article ms.service: viva